Basil peach margarita popsicles are a fun summer treat for adults.

 Fresh basil and peaches come together in these boozy and refreshingly simple margarita popsicles!

-I used frozen peaches in these only because I couldn’t find fresh this time of year.
 The basil adds such a crisp, fresh taste to these popsicles, you would never guess the peaches were frozen.
 Peach nectar provides most of the liquid along with tequila (wouldn’t be a margarita without it) and a few tablespoons of honey adds just the right amount of sweetness.
 This recipe is so easy and refreshing.
-I mean seriously, a margarita on stick!
+I mean seriously, a margarita on a stick!
 How much better can it get?

 This is one of those recipes that you will have to taste as you go along.
 You may like more tequila (don’t worry, I won’t judge) or more honey.
 Anything goes with this recipe.
 If you are happy, then I am happy.
 And tequila will make us both happy.

 - The food processor does all the work in this recipe.
 I poured out the peach mixture into a large measuring cup to make pouring into my popsicle molds easier.
-If you have a kick butt blender then that may be a better option.
+If you have an awesome blender then that may be a better option.

 - Freeze your popsicles for 30 minutes, then insert your popsicle sticks.
 They’ll stay straight that way.

-- To release your popsicles: run warm water over the outside of the container for about 30 seconds, the popsicles should pull right out.
+To release your popsicles after they have frozen completely, simply run some warm water over the outside of the container for about 30 seconds, the popsicles should pull right out.
+This is the easiest trick and one that works with just about any popsicle mold.

 - 1 16 oz package frozen peaches, thawed